Design Data Interface by Configuring Inport and Outport Blocks

 At the top level of a model, Inport and Outport blocks represent the input and output signals of the model.
 To customize the data interface in the generated code, configure these blocks.
 Early in the design process, when a model can contain unconnected Inport and Outport blocks, use this technique to specify the interface before developing the internal algorithm.

 step function as formal parameters.
-For more information, see Configure C Code Generation for Model Entry-Point Functions.
+For more information, see Configure Generated C Function Interface for Model Entry-Point Functions.

 Open the example model

 Configure the model to show the generated names of blocks.